sirupsen/localjob/README.md

 adapter: `Localjob.adapter = Resque` to switch to Resque, without changes to your own code.

 The POSIX message queue is persistent till reboot.
-You will need to tune system parameters for your application, please consult [posix-mqueue][pmq-gem]'s documentation.
+You **will need to tune system parameters for your application**, please consult [posix-mqueue][pmq-gem]'s documentation.

 Localjob works on Ruby >= 2.0.0 and Linux.
 I plan to create a mocking interface